Let's Talk

 2️⃣ Choose The Right Architecture

-The next stage is to choose an architecture which is the blueprint that defines how your agent analyzes information and takes action.
-The architecture you choose is typically determined by the type of AI agent you wish to create.
+The next step is to choose the architecture, the blueprint that defines how your AI agent analyzes data and takes action.

-• Rule-based architecture to perform predictable tasks such as classification and routing.
+• Rule-based architecture for predictable tasks like classification and routing.

-• Goal-based architecture is for large-scale automation and decision-making.
+• Goal-based architecture for large-scale automation and decision-making.

-• Learning-Based Architecture to create adaptive platforms that improve continuously with data.
+• Learning-based architecture for adaptive systems that improve with data.

-This choice is important because the right architecture ensures your AI agent is functional and cost-effective.
-Since every business has unique work functions, partnering with an AI agent development company can help you create an AI agent for your business.
+Choosing the right architecture ensures your AI agent stays efficient and cost-effective.
+Since every business operates differently, partnering with an AI agent development company can help you create an AI agent for your business.

 3️⃣ Gather Data